shusovan007/ZylosOrganics/replit.md

-# xyzOrganics - Organic Vegetables E-commerce
+# ZylosOrganics - Organic Vegetables E-commerce

 ## Overview

-xyzOrganics is a lightweight, single-page React e-commerce application for selling organic vegetables.
+ZylosOrganics is a lightweight, single-page React e-commerce application for selling organic vegetables.
 The application provides a complete shopping experience with a product catalog, shopping cart functionality, and email-based order processing.
 It features a clean, organic-themed design optimized for mobile devices and focuses on showcasing fresh vegetables with high-quality imagery and seamless user interactions.

 ## User Preferences